The Importance of Email Etiquette for Models

 Modeling agencies and scouts receive hundreds of emails a day from aspiring models who are sending their pictures to be considered or inquiring about the process to become a model.
 Make sure your email address is appropriate and professional to increase the chance that your email is opened.
 Use an email address that is something simple (like your first and last name) and does not include any profanity, drug references, misspelled, or juvenile words.
 If possible, create an email address specifically for conducting business, and this will help prevent sending the wrong emails to the wrong people, or having important emails get lost in the shuffle.

 Spelling and grammatical errors look sloppy and unprofessional and have no place in work emails.
 These mistakes make you look careless and as though you didn’t put much time or thought into your email.
-Demonstrate that you take modeling seriously and, at the very least, run emails through Spellcheck or have someone review them for you.
-Generally, emails to modeling agencies won’t be very long so it won’t add a lot of extra time to make sure they are spelled correctly but it will go a long way for demonstrating your professionalism.
+Demonstrate that you take modeling seriously and, at the very least, run emails through spellcheck or have someone review them for you.
+Generally, emails to modeling agencies won’t be very long so it won’t add a lot of extra time to make sure the spelling is correct but it will go a long way for demonstrating your professionalism.

 Be Careful with Copy and Paste